 One of the biggest problems in real estate is that there is far too much competition.
 Thankfully, there are ways to set yourself apart and if you target your property to the right audience, you’ll get a surprising amount of attention.
 Some real estate agents decide to focus on housing for low-income families, some prefer to focus on luxurious mansions, and some even set their sights on first-time buyers by offering them a complete package solution.

 If you’re currently struggling in the real estate market or if you’re thinking of getting started, then here are a couple of niche real estate gems that are worth exploring if you want to stand out.

-Buying a home is no longer something that is exclusive to couples and families.
-Many single professionals are now investing in houses or apartments that are closer to their workplace in order to grow their career.
-A few things to look out for when targeting a professional is local amenities, a central location, fast internet speeds and distance to public transportation.
-If you have properties that tick all of these boxes, then switch gears and target your advertising towards professionals who are looking to advance their career.
+Buying a home is no longer exclusive to couples and families.
+Many single professionals are now investing in houses or apartments that are closer to their workplace to grow their careers.
+A few things to look out for when targeting a professional are local amenities, a central location, fast internet speeds, and distance to public transportation.
+If you have properties that tick all of these boxes, then switch gears and target your advertising towards professionals who are looking to advance their careers.

 Finding Your Own Niche

 These are just three real estate gems that will require a bit of polishing on your part before they make you rich.
 However, it’s always a good idea to consider your current location to carve out your own niche.
 Don’t limit yourself to what the rest of the market is doing and remember that if you want to be successful, you have to be the one that takes initiative.